Hristina8509/Hristina8509/README.md

 - 👋 Hi, I’m Hristina Kamenopolska
 - 👀 I’m interested in JS
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning JS fundamentals
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...